Should you take the time to start marketing with videos on YouTube?

-You don’t even need to show your face on video to take advantage of video content.
+You don’t even need to show your face on the video to take advantage of video content.
 You can turn slide-shows into a video.
 PowerPoint, ProShow Gold, PhotoStage and KeyNote for Mac make generating slideshow presentations of still images simple.
 You can use the built-in microphone on your computer to record audio.

 You can also use screen capture software to make your video.
 Free software like Jing, Free Screen Video Recorder and Screencast-O-Matic can record whatever you want on your computer monitor.
 This is a straightforward way to make videos and works great when you’re explaining a how-to process.

-Not only can you use the above software but there is software now available that you can make a video with from your blog or article content.
+Not only can you use the above software but there is the software now available that you can make a video with from your blog or article content.
 These software programs do usually cost.
-But just think how much time you could save.
+But just think about how much time you could save.
 Once you have made a video using this method you can just upload them to a video hosting website like YouTube.

 Below are 2 of the programs that you can use to make videos from your articles or blog.